 Started in August 2013 as a technology development project at NASA's Jet Propulsion Laboratory, the Mars Helicopter had to prove that big things could come in small packages.
 The result of the team's four years of design, testing and redesign weighs in at little under four pounds (1.8 kilograms).
 Its fuselage is about the size of a softball, and its twin, counter-rotating blades will bite into the thin Martian atmosphere at almost 3,000 rpm - (revolutions per minute) - about 10 times the rate of a helicopter on Earth.

 Actually, we find the last statement to be misleading.
 While it is true that many helicopters on Earth operate at around 300 rpm, for small RC (radio controlled) helicopters, some in fact do operate at about 3,000 rpm.
+The actual anticipated rpm for the Mars helicopter is 2,800 rpm.
+In the helicopter lift formula (Lift = CL ½ρV2S) discussed later, V is the rpm.
+Since it's squared, it's not a good to overstate it by 200 rpm.
 Comparing a drone on Mars with a large helicopter on Earth is like comparing oranges with watermelons.
 So let's pause here and look at the rpm figures for rotary aircraft on Earth.

 450 RC: 110 m/s (3000 rpm, 0.35 m tip radius)